Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 After the insurance company receives our request, it takes between three and four weeks for them to copy and send us your file.
 Once our team receives your file, we start working on inputting the information into our system.
 This process usually takes a week.
 After that, the attorney will review your claim and contact you to discuss your case.
 Our attorney will outline the plan for an appeal, and you will provide your input.
 When you agree with what the plan is, we will start the appeal process.

-The appeal plan can take up to 8-12 weeks, but sometimes longer (such as where we have trouble getting information from a doctor’s office or if the insurance company requests an independent medical examination).
+The appeal plan can take up to 8-12 weeks, but sometimes longer (such as where we have trouble getting information from a doctor’s office, we are waiting for statements from your various doctors, or if the insurance company requests an independent medical examination).
 The appeal is then filed with the updated supporting documentation.

 From that point, the insurance company has 45 days after receiving the appeal letter to make a decision.
 The insurance company can extend the decision process by another 45 days if they request it in writing before the end of the first 45 days.
 By law, the insurance company must reach a decision within the 90 day period.